TRIPTYK/ember-common-ui/doc-app/app/templates/docs/ember-input-validation/prefabs/input.md

 - `@maskOptions`: The options to apply to the mask.
 - `@unmaskValue`: Whether to unmask the value before setting it in the changeset.
 - `@disabled`: Whether the input field is disabled.
-- `@classless`: Whether to apply default classes to the component.
 - `@onChange`: The action to be called when the selection changes.
 - `@changeEvent`: The event to trigger the onChange action.